Web3-Pi/setup-guide/docs/GetStart/pair-devices.md

 ### Writing Images
-Follow the instructions below to write images to both devices.
+Follow the instructions below to write images on a microSD card for both devices.

-### 1. Execution client
+#### Execution client
 - Insert a blank SD Card into a card reader and connect the reader to your PC
 - Open the Raspberry Pi Imager on your PC
 - Choose device type